Skip to main content

 • Produce grown for personal or on-farm consumption

 • Produce that is not a raw agricultural commodity.
-A raw agricultural commodity means any food in its raw or natural state, including all fruits that are washed, colored, or otherwise treated in their unpeeled natural form prior to marketing.
+A raw agricultural commodity is any food in its raw or natural state, including all fruits that are washed, colored, or otherwise treated in their unpeeled natural form prior to marketing.

 • Produce that receives commercial processing that adequately reduces the presence of microorganisms of public health significance (eligible for exemption)